 - Parents Night – 2.5 hours- 4 weeks into the program

-A preliminary research study on the effectiveness of MFY 8 week teen program, showed a decrease in depression, anxiety, perceived stress and negative mood.
+A preliminary research study on the effectiveness of MFY 8 week teen program, showed a decrease in depression, anxiety by 32% and reduction in perceived stress and negative mood.

 Dominique Sullivan BBA, BEd ,MEd , MFY Teacher Trainee , is a teacher-librarian in Nanaimo BC and yoga instructor.
 She has experience with teaching students meditation and mindfulness in an educational setting and is a facilitator with with Dalai Lama Center for Peace and Education.
 Dominique has presented around the province regarding dyslexia, Adhd, mindfulness, self regulation, executive functioning, teacher burn-out, and bringing mindfulness to the classroom.